MaisyMofakhami/Online_Travel_Agency_Visuallization/README.md

 - **Interactivity:**
   - Users can filter data by **time period, channels, or airlines**.
   - Hover over charts to view **detailed tooltips**.
-  - Dynamic slicers to adjust KPIs in real-time.
+  - Dynamic slicers to adjust KPIs in real time.

 ![image](https://github.com/user-attachments/assets/d2c76bef-aa26-4982-a56d-b6a90dd197e1)

 ---